limaniner420/TickerAnalysis/README.md

 # Usage

 Unpack files into any directory you wish.
-It will be referred here forth as "the directory".
+It will be referred forward as "the directory".

 ## Fetching Data